Happy Wife, Happy Life

 Or $100,000 in fifty years.

-Ask your grandma!
+Ask your grandma (or your future self).
 Would she rather have gotten:

 - A ring that cost your grandpa the “small price to pay” of two month’s salary?

-- A ring that cost him a week or two’s salary AND have an extra $100k to spend today?
+- A ring that cost him two week’s salary AND have an extra $100k to spend today?

 Respect the Ring